ShinhwanKang/BeGin/docs/000/tutorial.rst

 Step 4.
 Computing penalty term and Performing regularization (:func:`processTrainIteration` and :func:`afterInference`)
 =============

 To compute the penalty term and perform regularization with backpropagation, we need to implement them at the end of training for every task.
 So, we should handle such process in :func:`afterInference`.
+In the event function, the parameter :func:`results` contains the prediction result and loss of the current model computed in the :func:`inference` function.
+So, the overall loss including penalty term can be computed as the summation of :func:`results['loss']` and :func:`loss_reg` obtained by the fisher information matrices and the previously learned weights stored in :func:`training_states`.

 .. code-block::